-Library volunteers do many and varied tasks that suit their time and talent.
+Library volunteers do many varied tasks that suit their time and talent.
 Their contributions to the library are immeasurable and are so appreciated by the library staff.

 Both state (NH RSA 275.42-I; NH RSA 279:1X; and NH LAB 803.05 Exemption) and federal law (29 CFR 553.100-.106) state that a volunteer cannot take the place of a paid worker who the library already employs.
-Our library’s policy is not to allow any volunteer to complete a task in a paid staff member’s job description.
+Our library’s policy is not to allow volunteers to complete a task in a paid staff member’s job description.